sashaduke/zestchain/readme.md

 # zestchain
-The **ZEST Chain** is the blockchain of the Cytrus network, making up a core part of the backend infrastructure for Cytrus' decentralised advertising platform.
+The **ZEST Chain** is the blockchain powering Cytrus' decentralised advertising platform.
 It was built using the Cosmos SDK, Starport, and Tendermint BFT consensus.

 <br/><br/>